ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 ## Step 2.5 - Verify new configuration

 Let's quickly verify the new configuration, like we did in the last exercise.
 We start with Check Point: In Check Point the easiest way to verify that the log source is set is indeed via command line.
-From your control host `ansible`, use SSH as the user `admin` to log into the Check Point management server and issue the following `ls` comand.
-If you do not remember your Check Point server IP address, check it out with `grep checkpoint ~/lab_inventory/hosts`
+From the terminal of your VS Code online editor, use SSH as the user `admin` to log into the Check Point management server and issue the following `ls` comand.
+If you do not remember your Check Point server IP address, check it out in your inventory file.

 ```bash
 [student<X>@ansible ~]$ ssh admin@11.33.44.55